tumy-tech-labs/credential-service/README.md

 # credential-service

-A simple service to enable users to create DIDs and Verifiable Credentials
+A service for creating and managing Verifiable Credentials, including associating them with Decentralized Identifiers (DIDs).

 ## Table of Contents